-New Home Sales Gain in Pensacola, Prices Fall According to Freshest Data
+New Home Sales and Prices Both Rise in Pensacola According to Newest Data

-As a percentage of overall housing closings, new home closings made up 10.7%.
-This is up from the 8.7% of closings a year earlier.
-For new and existing homes, closings increased year-over-year in February after also increasing in January year-over-year.
+As a percentage of overall housing closings, new home closings accounted for 10.6% of overall housing closings.
+A year ago, 11.3% of total closings were new home closings.
+For new and existing homes, closings grew year-over-year in September after also increasing in August year-over-year.

 Pricing and Mortgage Trends

 The average per-unit price of newly sold homes increased year-over-year to $203,934 in September, up 5.5% from last year.
 This rise is smaller than the 6.7% boost in August year-over-year.

 Along with new home prices, there was an increase year-over-year in the average mortgage size on newly sold homes.
 In September 2013, the average mortgage size on newly sold homes saw a 2.7% hike from a year earlier.
 In August 2013, average mortgage size grew 3.0% from a year earlier.